beingkong/SenseVoiceRealtimeSTTF5TTS/README.md

 - WebSocket endpoints for streaming data
 - `/healthz` endpoint for health checks

-## Deployment Architecture
+## Deployment Options

-This system is designed for a distributed deployment across multiple servers:
+This system can be deployed in two ways:

-1. **CPU Server(s)**: Hosts the VAD, STT, TTS, and main application services
+1. **Docker Deployment**: Using Docker Compose for containerized deployment
-2. **GPU Server**: Hosts the Ollama service for LLM inference
+2. **Non-Docker Deployment**: Running services directly on the host machine

-### Deployment Steps
+### Docker Deployment

 #### 1. GPU Server Setup (for Ollama)